ruvnet/vibecast/.roo/rules/search_replace.md

-# Search and Replace Guidelines
+# Search and Replace Guidelines for aiGI

 ## search_and_replace
 ```xml